NCC's Big Trout Bay project

 “Most importantly,” says James Duncan, “this project gives us hope that the landscapes we love today will be here for others to enjoy tomorrow.
 It’s an extraordinary opportunity to make substantive and tangible progress on our overall goal of protecting the Superior North Shore.”

-The Nature Conservancy of Canada must still raise approximately $3.6 million dollars in its campaign to purchase Trout Bay.
+The Nature Conservancy of Canada is in need of your support to raise the final $335,000 CAD ($240,000 USD) needed in for the campaign to purchase Big Trout Bay.
+With the deadline for fundraising approaching on August 31st, your support in protecting this beautiful and iconic natural landscape is needed more than ever.
 Donations can be made by clicking here, or by calling 1-800-465-0029, x.2222.